 What Are Medications for Addiction Treatment?

-Types of Medications Used for Addiction Treatment
+Types of Medications Used for Drug and Alcohol Addiction Treatment

-Acamprosate, also known as Campral, is an FDA-approved medication for the treatment of alcohol use disorder (AUD).5 Acamprosate comes in tablet form and is usually taken 3 times per day.6 Acamprosate does not treat alcohol withdrawal symptoms but can help reduce symptoms associated with protracted abstinence, such as insomnia, anxiety, and restlessness.
+Acamprosate, also known as Campral, is an FDA-approved medication for the treatment of alcohol use disorder (AUD).5 Acamprosate comes in tablet form and is usually taken 3 times per day.6 Acamprosate does not treat alcohol withdrawal symptoms, but it can help reduce symptoms associated with protracted abstinence, such as insomnia, anxiety, and restlessness.
 By reducing these symptoms, it can help promote abstinence as part of an ongoing treatment plan.7 Acamprosate is usually given to people who have been through detox from alcohol and have been abstinent for 5 days.5

 Buprenorphine is an FDA-approved medication for the treatment of opioid use disorders that comes in multiple forms, such as sublingual film and tablets, injectables, and implants.8 Buprenorphine is also known by the brand names Subutex and Suboxone.
-It acts upon the opioid receptors in the body as a partial agonist and helps to manage withdrawal symptoms, cravings, and risk of overdose.8 Buprenorphine is available from doctors who have received special training in prescribing it.8
+It acts upon the opioid receptors in the body as a partial agonist and helps to manage withdrawal symptoms, cravings, and the risk of overdose.8 Buprenorphine is available from doctors who have received special training in prescribing it.8

 Disulfiram has been FDA-approved since 1951 to treat alcohol use disorder.9 Disulfiram is marketed as Antabuse and comes in tablet form.
-Disulfiram acts as a deterrent, due to the way in which it reacts chemically if a person ingests alcohol while on it, causing a severe reaction of flushing, nausea, confusion, chest pain, and rapid breathing, among other symptoms.9 Knowledge of this reaction to alcohol while drinking is thought to increase a person’s motivation to abstain from drinking.9 There have been cases of life-threatening or even fatal reactions to using alcohol while on disulfiram, but given the screening and assessment of individuals today, these adverse events are rare.9
+Disulfiram acts as a deterrent due to the way in which it reacts chemically if a person ingests alcohol while on it, causing a severe reaction of flushing, nausea, confusion, chest pain, and rapid breathing, among other symptoms.9 Knowledge of this reaction to alcohol while drinking is thought to increase a person’s motivation to abstain from drinking.9 There have been cases of life-threatening or even fatal reactions to using alcohol while on disulfiram but, given the screening and assessment of individuals today, these adverse events are rare.9

-Methadone is another FDA-approved medication that can treat opioid use disorder.10 Methadone is a full opioid agonist that can eliminate or reduce withdrawal symptoms as well as cravings for opioids.10 Methadone is dispensed as a liquid, powder, or disk.10
+Methadone is another FDA-approved medication that can treat opioid use disorder.10 Methadone is a full opioid agonist that can eliminate or reduce withdrawal symptoms, as well as cravings for opioids.10 Methadone is dispensed as a liquid, powder, or disk.10

 Naltrexone is another FDA-approved medication that can treat both opioid use disorders and alcohol use disorders.12 The pill form is prescribed only for alcohol use disorders, whereas the injection can be used to treat either type of substance use disorder.12

-Medications for Addiction Treatment: What are the Benefits?
+Medications for Addiction Treatment: What Are the Benefits?